Welcome to today's edition of the Rush 24-7 podcast.

 It's got so much hope in it.

-Can he can the Republicans still trust George?
+Can the Republicans still trust George?

-You worry about the fact that will he be able to even give Hillary Clinton a fair interview, an objective interview.
+You worry about the fact that will he be able to even give Hillary Clinton a fair interview, an objective interview?

 You're starting to see these stories pop up on National Review.